 3. Check Belt Condition.

-• Clean out the carburetor.
 Though small, the carburetor is an essential part of the engine.
 It mixes fuel and air and is crucial to engine function.
 Carburetors can stop operating due to a gummy coating of evaporated fuel.
 Over time, this coating builds up, and eventually it will restrict the needle and preventing fuel flow.
 Dirt and debris from the air intake can also impact carburetor function.
 For carburetor health, allow the engine to continue running until all of the fuel is burned out from the carburetor.
 This ensures that the excess fuel does not sit and become harmful.
 Make sure your carburetor is cleaned regularly.